Lindy Hop: Name origins

+Aerial creation

-Hughes's mocking statement reflects how the Harlem Renaissance movement acknowledged the Lindy Hop which the movement considered part of "low culture", and thus not an important cultural achievement.
-According to Snowden, "When he finally offered to pay us, we went up and had a ball.
-All we wanted to do was dance anyway."
-When by 1936 "Air steps" or "aerials" such as the Hip to Hip, Side Flip, and Over the Back (the names describe the motion of the follow in the air) began to appear, the old guard of dancers such as Leon James, Leroy Jones, and Shorty Snowden disapproved of the new moves.
+When by 1936 "air steps" or "aerials" such as the Hip to Hip, Side Flip, and Over the Back (the names describe the motion of the follow in the air) began to appear, the old guard of dancers such as Leon James, Leroy Jones, and Shorty Snowden disapproved of the new moves.

 Younger dancers fresh out of high school (Al Minns, Joe Daniels, Russell Williams, and Pepsi Bethel) worked out the Back Flip, "Over the head", and "the Snatch".

-Frankie Manning was part of a new generation of Lindy Hoppers, and is the most celebrated Lindy Hopper in history.
-Al Minns and Pepsi Bethel, Leon James, and Norma Miller are also featured prominently in contemporary histories of Lindy Hop.
-Some sources credit Manning, working with his partner Freida Washington, for inventing the ground-breaking "Air Step" or "aerial" in 1935.
-One source credits Al Minns and Pepsi Bethel as among those who refined the air step.
-However, early versions of air steps in the Lindy Hop were performed already from the very beginning of the 1930s.
-An Air Step is a dance move in which at least one of the partners' two feet leave the ground in a dramatic, acrobatic style.
+Frankie Manning was part of a new generation of lindy hoppers, and is the most celebrated lindy hopper in history.
+Al Minns and Pepsi Bethel, Leon James, and Norma Miller are also featured prominently in contemporary histories of lindy hop.
+Some sources credit Manning, working with his partner Freida Washington, for inventing the ground-breaking "air step" or "aerial" in 1935.
+One source credits Minns and Bethel as among those who refined the air step.
+However, early versions of air steps in the lindy hop were performed already from the very beginning of the 1930s.
+An air step is a dance move in which at least one of the partners' two feet leave the ground in a dramatic, acrobatic style.
 Most importantly, it is done in time with the music.
 Air steps are now widely associated with the characterization of lindy hop, despite being generally reserved for competition or performance dancing, and not generally being executed on any social dance floor.